 The importance of sleep is currently a bit of a trendy topic in the fitness world and rightly so.
-A lack of sleep can be responsible for increased stress and depression, reduced performance and energy, decreased appetite, fat gain, muscle loss, increased chance of illness and the list goes on.
+Sleep, or rather a lack of it can be responsible for increased stress and depression, reduced performance and energy, decreased appetite, fat gain, muscle loss, increased chance of illness and the list goes on.
 So you can see why sleep is so important.

 “Sleep is that golden chain that ties health and our bodies together” Thomas Dekker

 It is all to do with the way sleep affects hormones.
-Basically getting less than the optimal amount of sleep (7-9 hours for most people) reduces insulin sensitivity, reduces testosterone production, increase cortisol and lessens the melatonin and serotonin.
+Basically getting less than the optimal amount of shut eye (7-9 hours for most people) reduces insulin sensitivity, reduces testosterone production, increase cortisol and lessens the melatonin and serotonin.
 What does this mean?

 - Insulin and glucose tolerance lessens and this can affect not only fat gain but can lead to insulin resistance which in turn can lead to diabetes.